KO EN 日本語 中文 RU ไทย ID

-Medical Advertising Law §56 Reviewed 6 SCI Publications Led by Board-Certified Plastic Surgeon Dr. Kim Seungsoo · Based on Mendelson·Jacono International Standards
+Medically Self-Reviewed 6 International Journal Publications Dr. Kim Seungsoo, Board-Certified Plastic Surgeon · Based on Mendelson·Jacono International Standards

 "Aging is not a single change.
-Sagging, volume loss, and thinning — three processes occur simultaneously."
+It descends, deflates, and thins—three processes occurring simultaneously."

 Three Mechanisms of Facial Aging